meckthecoolest/ArtistFinder/README.md

 # ArtistFinder

-An Intermediate HTML5 &amp; CSS3 Project
+An Responsive HTML5 &amp; CSS3 Project

 To Visit the site click the below link